litestar-org/litestar/docs/migration.md

 !!! info "Read more"
-    To learn more about requests, check out these chapters in the documentation:
+    To learn more about requests,, check out these chapters in the documentation:

     - [Request data](usage/4-request-data/)
     - [Request reference](reference/connection/1-request/)